manhim1218/ai_machine_deep_learning/Object Detection and Openpose/README.md

 Combination of two models running simultaneously together will optimise the object detection capability.
 Threshold can be set differently to control false positive and false negative.

-## Tensorflow / Tensorflow Lite Openpose - detect human joints
+## Tensorflow / Tensorflow Lite Openpose - detecting human joints and tracking human
 ### General Description:
 This project implements Movenet pose estimation model, which is the latest pose estimation model from tensorflow, to detect keypoints of a human based on the confidence score from 0 to 1.
 The score indicates the probability of detecting a keypoint in a certain position, such as hip or ankle.
 There are two versions of multipose algorithms available at this repository, one is tensorflow version (Object_detection_openpose.py) and the other one is tensorflow lite version (movenet folder).